open-traffic-generator/snappi-tests/readme.md

 Please make sure that the client setup meets [Python Prerequisites](#python-prerequisites).

->This repository is currently work-in-progress, and hence only the tests inside `tests/raw` have been tested against both `ixia-c` and `IxNetwork`.
+>This repository is currently work-in-progress, and hence only the tests inside `tests/raw` have been tested against both [Ixia-c](https://github.com/open-traffic-generator/ixia-c) and [IxNetwork](https://www.keysight.com/in/en/products/network-test/protocol-load-test/ixnetwork.html).

 - Clone this project, `cd` inside it.